| One wonders if Bishop Spong has ever even heard of it; he seems to

 but it is unclear what "space-age" observation ever led him to

+deny the Lord's physical rising from the tomb.
 The Bible teaches, "God is Spirit, and those who worship Him must

 worship in spirit and truth."
 (John 4:24).
 Extension in space characterizes